Mortgage Basics

 • Mortgage loan insurance is a requirement when you purchase a home with less than a 20% downpayment.

-• The higher your downpayment amount, the lower the mortgage default insurance premium and lenders will generally cover this premium when you put down 20% or more.
+• The higher your downpayment amount, the lower the mortgage default insurance premium.
+Lenders may typically cover this premium when the down payment is 20% or more.

 • Canada has three mortgage loan insurance providers – Canada Mortgage and Housing Corporation (CMHC), Canada Guaranty, and Sagen (formerly Genworth).